jay-joshy/allergyguide/docs/oit_calculator_presentation.md

 - <span style="color: #FFA500">**Yellow Warnings (Caution):**</span> For things that might be impractical or unusual.
   - _Example: Non-Ascending Doses, Impractical Measurements_

+These checks are NOT EXHAUSTIVE.
+They do NOT GUARANTEE that the protocol is 'correct'.

 <!-- end_slide -->